-Semiconductor devices are used in every facet of our lives, from information terminal devices such as smartphones and personal computers, communications equipment essential for remote work, which have expanded dramatically during the COVID-19 pandemic, data centers that process and store large volumes of electronic data, home appliances including televisions and air conditioners, medical devices that affect human lives, through to automobiles, trains and other vehicles.
+Semiconductor devices are used in every facet of our lives, from information terminal devices such as smartphones and personal computers, communications equipment essential for remote work, which has rapidly expanded in recent years, data centers that process and store large volumes of electronic data, including AI servers, home appliances including televisions and air conditioners, medical devices that affect human lives, through to automobiles, trains and other vehicles.
 Providing the technological base for such devices, silicon wafers can also be considered critically important as a key material in maintaining today's standard of living.